 Don’t cry for the Flea, Argentina

-“It wasn’t the way I dreamed it would be.”
-Well, no sh*t, Lionel.
-Messi exited the international stage just 47 seconds after making his senior bow in 2005.
-The 18-year-old substitute was shown the red card for allegedly elbowing Vilmos Vanczak after the Hungarian defender had tugged the Flea’s shirt.
+It's easily forgotten that Messi exited the international stage just 47 seconds after making his senior bow in 2005.
+The 18-year-old substitute was shown the red card for allegedly elbowing Vilmos Vanczak, after the Hungarian defender had tugged the Flea’s shirt.

 Rioting ruins Barton’s big day

-Warren Barton’s international debut lasted longer – but not much longer.
+Warren Barton’s international debut lasted longer – but not much.
 England’s ‘friendly’ against the Republic of Ireland was supposed to be the Wimbledon right-back’s proudest moment – 20 members of his family had gone to Dublin to watch – but the match was abandoned after 27 minutes amid a flurry of missile throwing from so-called fans.